emotionist/emotionist-sdk-android/README.md

 > Note: Make sure the above code block isn't added to your module `bundle.gradle` file.

-### Step 2: Grant system permissions to the ESRC SDK
+### Step 2: Grant system permissions to the Emotionist SDK

-The ESRC SDK requires system permissions.
-These permissions allow the ESRC SDK to use a camera and read from and write on a user device’s storage.
+The Emotionist SDK requires system permissions.
+These permissions allow the Emotionist SDK to use a camera and read from and write on a user device’s storage.
 To grant system permissions, add the following lines to your `AndroidManifest.xml` file.

 ```manifest
 <!-- For using the camera -->